hobson/hobson.github.io/_posts/2015-08-22-TFNW-BYO-Brain-Workshop.md

 ## Priorities Matter

 - Neanderthals' big eyes likely drove them to extinction[^2]
-- Too much brainpower on high-res visual processing
+- Too much of a good thing
-- Less imagination
+    - Less room for imagination
-- Less brain horsepower for being social
+    - Less neurons for social interaction

 ![Neanderthals' large eyes may have hurt their chances](/images/BYOB-Kermanshah_Pal_Museum-Neanderthal.jpg)